saravans24/Project-3/Readme.md

 ## What I learned from this Project?
 - I learned how to use HTML and CSS to create a beutiful website.
+- I learned how to use margin and padding.
-- I learned about the ways of positioning elements in the HTML and CSS
+- I learned about flexbox
+- I learned to embed font from google font

-## This project took around 4 hours to complete.
+## This project took around 1.5 hours to complete.